-b) What are you planning?
+What are you planning?
 Use a catchy title, provocative question, or funny pun to make your event memorable.
-For example:
+For example: Create Real Democracy, Challenge Corporate Rule!

-c) Where?
-Don’t just put the street address, make sure people know that you’re making the extra effort to host the event because you really believe in this cause.
-Add a line like, “At my house, because I want to be there when this gets started!”
-Then add your street address or other instructions, such as where to park or how to call your apartment to be buzzed in.
+Where?
+Sometimes it's not enough to just put a street address, make sure people know that you’re making the extra effort to host the event because you really believe in this cause.
+If the event is at your house, add your street address and any other instructions in the event description, such as where to park, what it looks like, or how to call your apartment to be buzzed in.
+You might also add a line like: “At my house, because I want to be there when this gets started!”

-e) Who’s invited?
-Select guests from your Facebook friends – invite people even if you know they can’t attend; they may know someone they can tell about the event.
-Check yes next to the boxes for ‘Show the guest list on the event page’ and ‘Non-admins can write on the wall’.
+Who’s invited?
+Select guests from your list of Facebook friends – invite people even if you know they can’t attend; they may know someone they can tell about the event, they can share the event to their personal Facebook profile, or they send more invites to the people from their own list of friends.
+Check YES next to the boxes for ‘Show the guest list on the event page’ and ‘Non-admins can write on the wall’.
+The more people who appear as "going" or "interested" in the event, the better for the event's turnout!

-f) Add a photo!
+Add a photo!
+An event photo is often the first impression people have for your event and can grab their attention quickly.
 Use one of the images we’ve created or make your own perfect picture.

+- Share your event!
 Expand the audience by targeting existing groups that have similar audiences or issues of concern.
-Find the Facebook pages for the city council, PTA, political science association at your college, etc., and post a link to your invitation on their wall.
-Customize your message to suit the group.
+Find the Facebook pages for local nonprofit organizations, the city council, PTA, political science association at your college, etc., and post a link to your event on their wall.
+Customize your message to suit the group's audience.

 Don’t forget to include your local news organizations – tell them why this action is newsworthy and important to their readers!
 For example: